 Anyone who needs to be in Abu Dhabi for a meeting or an emergency or commuting from Abu Dhabi to Dubai or Northern Emirates would have to be tested before they return and will need to present a medical certificate, except for children under 12.
 Domestic workers must also have a valid medical certificate to enter the emirate.

-How is this restriction effecting Abu Dhabi?
+How is this affecting Restrictions in Abu Dhabi?
 And how are people dealing with this Restriction Imposed?